alexjhetherington/footnotesforthefuture/content/words/godot-identifying-materials/index.md

 * The preprocessor does *not* remove the initial collision shape
 * The preprocessor creates collision shapes for each material *on a different layer*; checking for material is intended to be done on a different layer than move physics (for example)
 * Without multiple visual meshes there needs to be an alternate way of assocating eacah collision shape with material; node *meta* data is used for this purpose

+# Appendix 2 - mesh raycasts

+This problem would be much simpler if we had an API that:

+1. Allowed us to check raycast intersections with visual meshes
+2. Returned the material, or information that allows us to deduce the material, like a face index

+Of course people have asked for this.
+See related proposals [here](https://github.com/godotengine/godot-proposals/issues/3909) and [here](https://github.com/godotengine/godot-proposals/issues/2863).

 [1]: https://docs.godotengine.org/en/stable/classes/class_mesh.html
 [2]: https://docs.godotengine.org/en/stable/classes/class_arraymesh.html